 Example Pitch — APS6 Policy Officer role

-As a Senior Policy Officer in a cross-jurisdictional child development project, I led the redesign of service pathways for children with developmental delay to improve access to early support across education, health and disability services.
-I analysed service utilisation and outcomes data to identify referral gaps and inconsistencies, applying analytical and conceptual skills to inform the redesign of service pathways.
-I then developed an engagement plan to gather insights from clinicians, educators, disability advocates and families.
-Across 40 workshops and interviews, I captured insights into barriers and success factors, which informed a new model for coordinated assessment and referral.
-I then worked with operational leads to co-design and pilot the new model across two regions, embedding mechanisms for ongoing feedback and continuous improvement.
-This work led to an increase in early intervention access rates and reduced referral times, outcomes which were later adopted statewide.
-This project demonstrates my ability to lead complex policy reform, coordinate across sectors and drive improvements in service access for children and families.
+As a Senior Policy Officer in a cross-jurisdictional child development project, I redesigned service pathways for children with developmental delay to improve access to early support across education, health, and disability services.
+I analysed service utilisation and outcomes data to identify referral disconnects and inconsistencies, using these findings to guide the redesign.
+I developed and implemented an engagement plan that brought together clinicians, educators, disability advocates, and families.
+Through 40 workshops and interviews, I gathered insights into barriers and success factors, which informed a new coordinated assessment and referral approach.
+I worked collaboratively with operational leads to co-design and pilot the model across two regions, embedding processes for feedback and continuous improvement.
+The initiative increased early intervention access rates and reduced referral times, and the model was later adopted statewide.

 Final tips